-You’ll need to download the Smart Things app to your phone and connect it with your Frame TV.
-To easily find my TV art, I created a new album (folder) on my phone and and named it “Frame TV Art”.
+You’ll need to download the Smart Things app to your phone and connect it to your Frame TV.
+To easily find my TV art, I created a new album (folder) on my phone and named it “Frame TV Art.”
 Download the purchased images and add them to the album.

 Use the TV remote to navigate to the “Art” icon and select “My Collection/My Photos” to select the art you’d like to display on your Frame TV.
 Voila!

-How To Remove The Matting On You Frame TV
+How To Remove The Matting On Your Frame TV

 Once the digital art is displayed on your television, click up to select “Options” and scroll to choose your mat preference.
 You may decide your TV art looks best with the matting removed like mine.

 Word of warning, the Smart Things app is a bit clunky, and there were a few curse words involved, but after repeating the process a few times, I successfully removed the mat.

 More Eclectic Home Decor Ideas And Interior Design Inspiration